toanlc01/hello-world/README.md

 # hello-world
 Another repository to review how to use Github

-Hey I created this repository just for fun
+I need to edit this file to practice using github